Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 end
 ```

-If installation was succesfull, `Mousetrap tests passed` will be printed at the end.
+Installation may take a long time.
+Once installation is succesfull, `Mousetrap tests passed` will be printed.

 !!! compat "Removing older versions"
   Mousetraps installation procedure has changed starting with `v0.3.0`.
 If older versions of Mousetrap are installed on our computer, we should make sure to delete any trace of the older versions by executing the following, before running `add Mousetrap`: